Nick-Lucas/gapstack/packages/light-type/README.md

 TODO list:

+* probably more focus on being a drop-in Zod replacement is painful
+* .extends should not override, add .merge method.
+Maintain same behaviour as Zod
 * Object Discriminated Unions
+* Permit .default to operate only on null or only on undefined?
+  * Maybe separate into .default .defaultForNull .defaultForOptional
+* Custom error messages for validation errors
 * Remove .literal in favour of supporting primitives directly in .union?
 * Support type unions like .union([string, number])
 * Support literal strings being passed directly as types without wrapping in .literal([])